philipwalton/blog/_posts/2013-01-13-native-object-oriented-css-a-proposal.markdown

 ### Using Abstract Class Selectors

 Since an abstract class selector would be just another simple selector, it could be used in any way a simple selector can be used today.
-You could apply pseudo classes to it, have it nested inside other selectors, or put it in media queries.
+You could apply pseudo classes to it, have it nested between other selectors, or put it in media queries.

 All of the following would be valid uses of the abstract class selector: